 Ron Thompson to Administrative Commission (email, July 11, 2004); RE: Adm Comm, meeting with Hillside Session: “We apologized for Presbytery not giving the kind of help and support for pastors and Hillside.
 We told of calling African-American pastors asking them for their insights.”; “We encouraged them to consider other Presbyterian churches in the areas and that down the road Presbytery would continue to be active in the area.”

 “July 21, 2004: The Administrative Commission met to hear reports on conversations with African-American who were contacted.
-It was clear from the reports that the presbytery should have intervened years ago.
-The term “benign neglect” was used repeatedly by persons when referring to the presbytery’s handling of Hillside.”
+It was clear from the reports that the Presbytery should have intervened years ago.
+The term “benign neglect” was used repeatedly by persons when referring to the Presbytery’s handling of Hillside.”

 Meeting minutes; Administrative Commission; July 21, 2004.
 “Ron asked what we learned from our conversations about Hillside with key African-American leaders in the Presbytery.
 Overall, the people we talked to with who have a long history in the Presbytery support closing the church.
 Ron commented on how ‘alone’ pastors who have served at Hillside have felt.
 This has been a learning for him regarding solo pastors in our urban churches.” “ Dave [Hawbecker] reported on his conversation with Frank Jackson.
 Frank shared that he hoped there would be a new initiative in East Oakland - an active, healthy, positive Presbyterian presence.
 As the convenor of the African-American pastors group in East Oakland, Frank felt that the group would support a new vision/ministry opportunity in East Oakland.”